RVNUG/project-oolong/docs/GITHUB_PAGES_INTEGRATION.md

 - Deploys to GitHub Pages (only on main branch)
 - Runs on pull requests for testing
 - Manual trigger support
+- Automatically triggered when data files are updated in the main branch

 ### 2. Pull Request Checks Workflow (pr-checks.yml)